How to Watch the NBA on Friday: TV Channel, Game Times and Odds

 - Total: 216.5 points

-The Suns take to the home court of the Jazz on Friday at 10:00 PM ET.
+The Pistons hit the road the Pacers on Friday at 8:00 PM ET.

 How to Watch